Matua Parkinson: I knew all the tricks to get out of reading in front of the class

 Public Interest Journalism funded through NZ On Air

-Former rugby star and TV wild man Matua Parkinson is speaking about being dyslexic because he doesn't want kids with similar learning disabilities to suffer like he did.
+Former rugby star and TV wild man Matua Parkinson is speaking about being dyslexic because he doesn't want kids with similar learning disabilities to suffer as he did.

 The 47-year-old, who has achieved sporting accolades including representing the New Zealand Māori, captaining the World Champion New Zealand Sevens team, playing for the Auckland Blues, North Harbour, Sanix in Japan and the Steamers as well as playing in the NRL for Canterbury Bulldogs, said being dyslexic is nothing to be ashamed of.